kiugfractal/SEProject/Project.md

 			c: Type bar: updates and uploads will appear on main page.

--	Individual chat:
+		4: Individual chat:
               		Show users names, ID numbers and location (room number).
               		Individual chat takes place when user clicks over other user name.
--	Groups:
+		5: Groups:
           		Shows list of groups where user is participating.
 User can chat by clicking
              		over group name.
--	Group chat:
+		6: Group chat:
              		Shows group members who are online and content that they have posted
              		e.g. files and comments.
--	Profile:
+		7: Profile:
               		User picture
           		User application using name
           		User first and last name
           		Email address
--	Setting:
+		8: Setting:
-          Change password,
+          		Change password
-          Delete group.
+          		Delete group
          	Change privacy settings etc.

 3: State Transitions
                        Main page: Main menu link to online user page and to group page.
                        Online users: Link to Group page and main page (public chat).
                        Login page to register.
 And if login is successful main page appears.

 #Project management, self reflection